-Everyone at Little Tiger is a teacher and directly involved with students, including directors Meggie and Jiao.
-All of our teachers possess extensive classroom experience, master’s degree level training in foreign language education, and expertise in early childhood education.
+Little Tiger is a teacher-led school.
+All of our teachers possess extensive classroom experience.
+Most have master’s degree level training and specific expertise in early childhood and elementary education.
 Most importantly, our teachers are energetic, engaging, and love working with children.

-Besides the necessary teaching credentials, all teachers at Little Tiger Program have received certification in the standard American Red Cross First Aid/CPR/AED – Pediatrics training course.
-All have passed a background check with the Texas Department of Public Safety’s Fingerprint-based Applicant Clearinghouse of Texas (FACT).
+In addition to academic training and professional experience, all Little Tiger teachers possess American Red Cross First Aid/CPR/AED – Pediatrics certification.
+School staff are also required to completed a background check with the Texas Department of Public Safety’s Fingerprint-based Applicant Clearinghouse of Texas (FACT).

-Meggie Chou founded Chinese with Meggie in 2006 and serves as the school’s director.
-Originally from Taiwan, Meggie holds a BFA in Studio Art from the Art Institute of Chicago and a Masters degree from UT-Austin.
+Meggie Chou founded Chinese with Meggie in 2006 and Little Tiger Chinese Immersion School in 2015.
+Originally from Taiwan, Meggie holds a BFA in Studio Art from the Art Institute of Chicago and an MFA from UT-Austin.
 She also attended Rice University’s Institute for Chinese Language Teaching.
-Meggie believes in the power of language education at an early age and is dedicated to creating a fun, productive and engaging environment at Chinese with Meggie.
-In addition to directing the school, she also leads her teaching team in developing innovative programs and learning materials.
-Most recently, she authored Diving into Chinese, a series of 40 books for young Chinese language learners.
+Meggie believes in the power of language education at an early age and is dedicated to creating a fun, productive and engaging environment where students can thrive.
+In addition to overseeing Little Tiger, she also leads the teaching team in developing innovative programs and learning materials.
+She is the author of Diving into Chinese, a series of 40 books for young Chinese language learners.
 The books are published by China Sprout and Higher Education Press; e-books for the iPad are available through the iTunes Bookstore.

-Originally from Taiwan, Jiao Li is the Director of the Little Tiger program as well as the assistant director of Chinese with Meggie.
-She moved to Austin from Minnesota, where she was a full-time Chinese immersion classroom teacher in the Eisenhower Elementary/Xinxing Academy for 6 years.
-She has a M.A. in TESOL (teaching English as a second language) from University of Florida, and a B.A. in Elementary Education from Nanjing Normal University in China.
+Originally from Nanjing, Jiao Li is the Director of Little Tiger and a teacher with many years of experience in Chinese immersion education.
+Prior to joining Little Tiger, she was a Chinese immersion classroom teacher in Minneapolis’ Xinxing Academy for 6 years.
+She has an MA in TESOL (teaching English as a second language) from University of Florida, and a BA in Elementary Education from Nanjing Normal University in China.
 She also holds a TESOL certificate from Florida, K-6 teaching licenses from both Minnesota and Texas, and a K-12 teaching license from China.
 Before moving to the US, she taught middle school English in China for 3 years.
-She is a passionate teacher and loves using her energy and creativity to make the classroom an exciting and engaging place for students.
+She is a passionate teacher and loves using her energy and creativity to make Little Tiger an exciting and engaging place for her students and colleagues.